 Please find below a range of resources to help you keep living costs down on campus and in Ipswich.

-We have a number of kitchenettes across campus for students to use microwaves and hot water facilities for food and drink preparation, please see below list of accessible kitchenettes:
+The SU Social Space offers a kitchen for students to use microwaves and hot water facilities for food and drink preparation.

 On campus shower facilities are available to all students, students can use the facilities by collecting a shower head from the Security team at Waterfront Reception and returning it back after use.